5-Minute Quick Start: Create Your First Project

 # Login to your Lovrabet account

-Run lovrabet --version to check the version number and confirm successful installation.
+Run rabetbase --version to check the version number and confirm the installation was successful.

-The CLI will guide you through filling in:
+The CLI will guide you through filling in project information:

 * Project name: my-crm